Bhagavad Gita: Chapter 14: Gunatraya Vibhaga Yoga (27 verses)

-Chapter 15: Purushottamayoga (20 verses)
+Chapter 15: Purushottama Yoga (20 verses)

 Translators title the chapter as Purushottama yoga, Religion by Attaining the Supreme Krishna, The Supreme Self, or The Yoga of the Supreme Purusha.
-The fifteenth chapter expounds on Krishna's theology, in the Vaishnava Bhakti tradition of Hinduism.
-Krishna discusses the nature of God, according to Easwaran, wherein Krishna not only transcends the impermanent body (matter) but also transcends the atman (Self) in every being.
+The fifteenth chapter expounds on Krishna's theology in the Vaishnava Bhakti tradition of Hinduism.
+Krishna discusses the nature of God wherein Krishna not only transcends the impermanent body (matter) but also transcends the atman (Self) in every being.
+The chapter uses the metaphor of the Ashvattha (banyan) tree to illustrate the material world's entanglements, emphasizes detachment as the means to liberation, highlights the importance of true knowledge, and explains that those who realize this knowledge transcend the need for Vedic rituals.
+It follows the image of an upside-down tree with its roots in the sky, extending to infinity.
+It is necessary to cut down its shoots (sense objects), branches and solid root with the axe of equanimity and detachment and thereby reach the original person (adyam purusham).
+Later, Krishna says that he is known as Purushottama in both common speech and the Veda, sustaining and governing the entire threefold world and that he is greater than the kshara (perishable), which includes all living beings, and the akshara (imperishable), which is beyond kshara.
+Whoever truly recognizes this has reached the ultimate goal.
 According to Franklin Edgerton, the verses in this chapter, in association with select verses in other chapters, make the metaphysics of the Gita to be dualistic.
-However, its overall thesis, according to Edgerton, is more complex because other verses teach the Upanishadic doctrines and "through its God the Gita seems after all to arrive at an ultimate monism; the essential part, the fundamental element, in every thing, is after all One — is God."
+However, its overall thesis, according to Edgerton, is more complex because other verses teach the Upanishadic doctrines and "through its God, the Gita seems after all to arrive at an ultimate monism; the essential part, the fundamental element, in everything, is after all One — is God."

-Chapter 16: Daivasura Sampad Vibhagayoga (24 verses)
+Chapter 16: Daivasura Sampad Vibhaga Yoga (24 verses)

 Translators title the chapter as Daivasura–Sampad–Vibhaga yoga, The Separateness of the Divine and Undivine, Two Paths, or The Yoga of the Division between the Divine and the Demonic.
-According to Easwaran, this is an unusual chapter where two types of human nature are expounded, one leading to happiness and the other to suffering.
-Krishna identifies these human traits to be divine and demonic respectively.
+According to Easwaran, this is an unusual chapter where Krishna describes two types of human nature: divine (daivi sampad), leading to happiness, and demonic (asuri sampad), leading to suffering.
 He states that truthfulness, self-restraint, sincerity, love for others, desire to serve others, being detached, avoiding anger, avoiding harm to all living creatures, fairness, compassion and patience are marks of the divine nature.
 The opposite of these are demonic, such as cruelty, conceit, hypocrisy and being inhumane, states Krishna.
 Some of the verses in Chapter 16 may be polemics directed against competing Indian religions, according to Basham.
 The competing tradition may be the materialists (Charvaka), states Fowler.